ItsAClamity/TEC-Save-Deleter/README.md

 ## Usage

-Run the script using:
+Run the script by opening a command prompt in the program directory and running:

     python EleDelGUI.py

-Usage is pretty straightforward
+Porgram usage is pretty straightforward:

-- Browse - Select the folder with the base Elephant Collection save file or the folder to scan.
+- **Browse** - Select the folder with the base Elephant Collection save file or the folder to scan.
-- Delete Saves - Delete the saves in the save file directory
+- **Delete Saves** - Delete the saves in the save file directory
-    - f ELC_SAVE.sol is not found it will scan the directory for .sol files and ask you to confirm before deletion
+    - If ELC_SAVE.sol is not found it will scan the directory for .sol files and ask you to confirm before deletion
- - Locate/Check Save - Will scan the current for the base save file, and once located will update the deletion directory to where it was found
+ - **Locate/Check Save** - Will scan the current for the base save file, and once located will update the deletion directory to where it was found
      - If the save directory is already set correctly, this will tell you if the save currently exists, and if so, how many memories are currently unlocked.

 On Windows, the default directory for The Elephant Collection saves should be: